- Adam Schnitzer/Daily

 Published December 9, 2012

+The Wolverines, the team that wasn’t predicted to be celebrating, celebrated.
 They smiled as they had all season, as even the coaches knew they had accomplished something special.

 Freshman libero Tiffany Morales, playing in front of friends and family in her home state, bailed out Michigan when it needed her most.
 The Redondo Beach, Calif. native tallied 22 digs on a night where she was all over the court.
 Erwin, too, found herself doing more than hitting, contributing 16 digs of her own.